theedvaldojr/edvaldojr.com.br/README.md

 @       IN      A       200.189.123.64
 ```

+> Obs: O IP 200.189.123.64 foi retirado do site PIÁ (Paraná Inteligência Artificial) somente para testes, utilize o IP do seu site.
+> Obs: The IP 200.189.123.64 was removed of PIÁ (Paraná Inteligência Artificial) site only for tests, use the IP to your site.

 Verificar se as configurações acima estão corretas:
 Verify if the above settings are correct:
 ```named-checkzone edvaldojr.com.br /etc/bind/zones/edvaldojr.com.br```